Impact Evaluation Research

 The NJ Comfort Partners Program provides no-cost energy efficiency services to low-income utility customers throughout the state.
-APPRISE last conducted a comprehensive evaluation of this program in 2013.
-The 2017 evaluation will review program changes that have been made since the last evaluation, estimate energy savings with a billing analysis, review and make recommendations for changes to the Energy Saving Protocols, and conduct targeted participant telephone interviews and on-site inspections of completed jobs.
+The 2017 evaluation reviewed program changes that were made since the 2013 evaluation, estimated energy savings with a billing analysis, reviewed and made recommendations for changes to the Energy Saving Protocols, and conducted targeted participant telephone interviews and on-site inspections of completed jobs.
+The evaluation found improved energy savings and recommended additional program refinements to further increase savings achieved through the program.

 The New Jersey Comfort Partners Seniors Pilot extends Comfort Partners weatherization services to seniors in Monroe Township, New Jersey, with incomes above the guidelines for the Comfort Partners Program.
 APPRISE conducted an Impact Evaluation of this program.
 The evaluation measured the electric usage reduction that resulted from the program.

 The purpose of this research was to furnish the New Jersey Board of Public Utilities (BPU) and the New Jersey Clean Energy Council with detailed documentation of the existing weatherization programs in New Jersey and estimates of the usage reduction impacts of the NJ WAP.
 The analysis addressed the differences and similarities between the program models and the rationale for each program’s design.
 The evaluation also provided impact results for two agencies that provide WAP services in New Jersey.
 This information was designed to help the BPU and the Clean Energy Council assess which model might be most appropriate for a ratepayer-funded low-income usage reduction program.

 APPRISE conducted national evaluations of the Department of Energy’s Weatherization Assistance Program (WAP) for program years 2008 and 2010.
 In this study of New York’s WAP for the New York State Division of Housing and Community Renewal (DHCR), APPRISE used data collected from New York State to furnish detailed information on the performance of the New York WAP program.
 This analysis provided statewide statistics, results for selected subgroups, and program savings and cost-effectiveness statistics.